Burhanuddin Rabbani: Political career

 Rabbani returned to Afghanistan in 1968, where the High Council of Jamiat-e Islami gave him the duty of organizing the university students.
 Due to his knowledge, reputation, and active support for the cause of Islam, in 1972, a 15-member council selected him as head of Jamiat-e Islami of Afghanistan; the founder of Jamiat-e Islami of Afghanistan, Gholam Mohammad Niazi was also present.
 Jamiat-e Islami was primarily composed of Tajiks.

-In the spring of 1974, the police came to Kabul University to arrest Rabbani for his pro-Islamic stance, but with the help of his students the police were unable to capture him, and he managed to escape to the countryside.
-In Pakistan, Rabbani gathered important people and established the party.
+In the spring of 1974, the police came to Kabul University to arrest Rabbani for his pro-Islamic stance, but with the help of his students the police were unable to capture him, and he managed to escape to neighboring Pakistan.
+There, Rabbani gathered important people and established the party.
 Sayed Noorullah Emad, who was then a young Muslim in the University of Kabul, became the General Secretary of the party and, later, its deputy chief.
 Rabbani alongside Ahmad Shah Massoud and others planned to take action either against the Daoud government or people who they deemed communist in 1975, but failed.

 Among ourselves we decided that Daoud personally was not a communist, but a Muslim, surrounded by communists, who should be eliminated.
 For that purpose we prepared a list of eighty military and civilian communists and instructed our companions to carry it out.…Surprisingly news of the failure of the uprising in Laghman and other regions reached us in Peshawar.

 When the Soviets intervened in 1979, Rabbani helped lead Jamiat-e Islami in resistance to the People's Democratic Party of Afghanistan regime.
 Rabbani's forces were the first Mujahideen elements to enter Kabul in 1992 when the PDPA government fell from power.
 He took over as president from 1992 in accordance to the Peshawar Accords.
 Rabbani was the third ethnic Tajik leader of modern Afghanistan after Habibullah Kalakani in 1929 and Abdul Qadir in 1978 (and possibly including Babrak Karmal, whose ethnicity was disputed).
 His rule was limited since the country was fractured by civil war between different sides.
 Rabbani was forced to flee following the Taliban's conquest of Kabul in 1996.
 Rabbani operated his government in exile, following the establishment of the Taliban rule of the Islamic Emirate of Afghanistan.
 In this period between 1996 and 2001, the Rabbani government of the Islamic State of Afghanistan remained the internationally recognized government, despite only controlling about 10% of Afghan territory.
 For the next five years, he and the Northern Alliance, commanded by Ahmad Shah Massoud and others, were fighting the Taliban until the 2001 US-led Operation Enduring Freedom toppled the Taliban government.
 Rabbani was head of Afghanistan's High Peace Council, which had been formed in 2010 to initiate peace talks with the Taliban and other groups in the insurgency, until his death.